psi4/psi4numpy/Tutorials/04_Density_Functional_Theory/README.md

 - 4d VV10: A guide to compute the non-local kernel VV10

 - 4e GRAC: Demonstrates the failures of DFT for ionization potentials and illustrates the gradient regularized asymptotic correction (GRAC).

-- 4f DFAs: Demonstrates the failures of Density Functional Approximations in various cases.